alexpaul/Swift-Fundamentals/README.md

 ## Projects

-To evaluate your Swift fundamentals work on any of the following projects as command line macOS application.
+To evaluate your Swift fundamentals work on any of the following projects as a command line macOS application.

-* A Black Jack Card Game
+* Black Jack
+* Mad Libs Generator
+* Rock, Paper, Scissors
 * Tic Tac Toe
 * Hangman
+* Calculator
+* Trivia Game
+* Text-Based Adventure Game